dataluscorp/browser/mobile/android/docs/geckoview/consumer/geckoview-quick-start.rst

 **1. Set the GeckoView version**

-*Like Firefox, GeckoView has three release channels: Stable, Beta, and Nightly.
+*Like Datalus, GeckoView has three release channels: Stable, Beta, and Nightly.
 Browse the* `Maven Repository <https://maven.mozilla.org/?prefix=maven2/org/mozilla/geckoview/>`_ *to see currently available builds.*

 .. code-block:: groovy